 Thoracoscopy is used to view the lung and the space surrounding the lungs (pleural space).
 Doctors may use it to view the lungs and pleura when less invasive tests do not give conclusive results.

 Thoracoscopy can also be used for certain surgical procedures.
 When it is used for surgery, the procedure is often referred to as video-assisted thoracoscopic surgery (VATS).

 Complications are similar to those for thoracentesis Thoracentesis Thoracentesis is the placement of a needle through the skin into the chest cavity to withdraw a sample of fluid.
-In thoracentesis, fluid that has collected abnormally in the pleural space (termed... read more and include fever, bleeding, infection, and leakage of air into the pleural space (causing pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more ) or tissues under the skin around the incision if the lung is torn.
+In thoracentesis, fluid that has collected abnormally in the pleural space (termed... read more and include fever, bleeding, infection, and leakage of air into the pleural space (causing pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more ) or tissues under the skin around the incision if the lung is torn.
 However, this procedure is more invasive, leaves a small wound, and requires hospitalization.

 (See also Medical History and Physical Examination for Lung Disorders Medical History and Physical Examination for Lung Disorders A doctor first asks the person about symptoms.
 Chest tightness or pain, shortness of breath ( dyspnea) either at rest or during exertion, cough, coughing up of sputum or blood (hemoptysis),... read more and Overview of the Respiratory System Overview of the Respiratory System To sustain life, the body must produce sufficient energy.
 Energy is produced by burning molecules in food, which is done by the process of oxidation (whereby food molecules are combined with... read more .)